liuy379/Data512/final_project/project_plan.md

 - License : Public Domain
 - Source Link: http://www.seattle.gov/police/

 Data is queried from Data Analytics Platformm (DAP) and updated incrementally on a daily basis.
 A full refresh will occur twice a year and is intented to reconcile minor changes.
 In order to ensure the analysis is completely reproducible, static instead of updated data will be used in this project.
+This data represents police response activity.
+Each row is a record of a Call for Service (CfS) logged with the Seattle Police Department (SPD) Communications Center.
+Calls originated from the community and range from in progress or active emergencies to requests for problem solving.
+Additionally, officers will log calls from their observations of the field.

 | Column Name | Description | Datatype |
 | --- | --- | --- |